bpfree/westport_mussels_aoa/README.md

-# westport_mussels_aoa
+# Westport Areas of Aquaculture -- mussels
-Siting analysis for the Westport, Massachusetts aquaculture area
+# Siting analysis for the Westport, Massachusetts aquaculture area

 Data examined but not existing within original region
 1. Environmental sensors and buoys